CloudDesk/RTE-PMS-Backend/Document Repository/PMS_v3.1_changes.md

 * current baseline is frozen
 * blocking access/visibility/mock risks are handled or explicitly accepted
-* open decisions are answered
+* remaining open decisions are answered or marked out of scope
 * implementation prompts are split module-wise